 Second, because the injuries tend to be severe or even fatal, the stake for the insurance carriers and trucking companies is significant.
 In order to obtain maximum compensation, a court fight is almost inevitable in most severe injury or wrongful death cases.
 An exception might be where the trucking company had a single liability policy and no excess coverage with catastrophic injuries by the victim.

 Third, the evidence needed to prove liability includes many factors that are not part of a simple car accident case.
 Professional truck drivers are required to follow stringent safety rules in order to protect the public.
-Much like that of a pilot, because the vehicles are so heavy and can do such damage, safety rules and laws have been developed specifically for truck drivers and trucking companies.
+Much like pilots, because the vehicles can do such damage, safety rules and laws have been developed for truck drivers and trucking companies.
 Trucking company rules and regulations were enacted to protect the public.

 Finally, truck accident investigation is much more extensive and detailed than for other motor vehicle crashes.
 Comparison of car accidents with truck crashes shows that trucking collisions are much more deadly.
-Investigations of tractor-trailer, big truck crashes requires expertise of a lawyer with substantial experience in truck collisions.
+Investigations of tractor-trailer, big truck crashes require the expertise of a lawyer with substantial experience in truck collisions.

 Top Causes of Big Rig Crashes in Texas